sergey-su/react-inversify/README.md

 }

 // Tell inversify how to resolve Dependencies's constructor arguments.
-// Note: in TypeScript this job would be done nicer with decorators. inversify.decorate(inversify.injectable(), Dependencies);
+// Note: in TypeScript this job is done nicer with decorators. inversify.decorate(inversify.injectable(), Dependencies);
 inversify.decorate(inversify.inject(Todos.TypeTag), Dependencies, 0);